harimseong/shell_project/README.md

-# minishell
+# shell_project

-Minishell is simple shell program which has subset of bash's features.
+This is very simplified POSIX shell practice project

 ### installation
 libreadline developer package is required to compile.